mckayjalex/code-quiz/README.md

 ## Description

-This is my self designed code quiz. click on the startquiz button and youll be shown a series of queastions. answer the questions before the time runs out is the aim of the game. scores will them be saved to a leaderboard which will be stored locally.
+This is my self designed code quiz. click on the startquiz button and you'll be shown a series of queastions.
+Answer the questions before the time runs out is the aim of the game.
+Scores will them be saved to a leaderboard which will be stored locally.

+## Technologies Used

+- Javascript
+- CSS
+- HTML

 ## Screenshot

 ![Code Quiz Web Page Home](./assets/images/home-screen.png)